Joey Votto Player Props: Reds vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 12th-ranked team ERA among all league pitching staffs (4.07).
+- The Cubs' 4.09 team ERA ranks 12th among all league pitching staffs.

-- The Cubs give up the third-fewest home runs in baseball (111 total, 1.1 per game).
+- The Cubs give up the third-fewest home runs in baseball (111 total, one per game).

-- The righty last pitched on Thursday against the Chicago White Sox, when he threw 3 1/3 innings, allowing seven earned runs while giving up nine hits.
+- His last appearance came on Thursday against the St. Louis Cardinals, when the lefty threw six innings, surrendering one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.